henriktudborg/henriktudborg.github.io/_posts/2016-03-28-initial-thoughts-on-elixir.md

 To understand my reasoning and some of the points I'll make, it might be useful to know a bit about my programming background.
 Professionally I've been doing mostly dynamic programming.
-PHP, Python and Javascript probably being the most used ones, of which Python is (by far) my favorite.
+PHP, Python and Javascript being the most used ones, of which Python is (by far) my favorite.

-I played around with Erlang before getting started with Elixir, so the Erlang-way&#8482; is not foreign to me.
-I actually really like everything about Erlang _except_ the language, so Elixir had points on my scoreboard even before I started.

 ## Programming Elixir

 I started a few weeks ago.
 At that time, my Elixir experience was still limited.
-I'd done the official "Getting Started" (a few times) and tinkered a bit on a few side-projects, but that's about it.
+I had done the official "Getting Started" (a few times) and tinkered a bit on a few side-projects, but that's about it.
-I knew the basics though, so I was fairly confident that it would be easy to do an actual real-world project.
+I knew the basics though, so I was fairly confident that it would be easy to build a production system.

 ### Project requirements